willianbs/cz-conventional-changelog-custom-format/README.md

 - 🔥 It works with [semantic-release](https://semantic-release.gitbook.io/semantic-release/) and [Standard Version](https://github.com/conventional-changelog/standard-version) right out of the box.
 - 💚 It share the same configurtion with [commitlint](https://github.com/conventional-changelog/commitlint)'s default configuration.
+- 💆 It prompts an optional step for inserting a custom format for the commit header.
 - 💆‍♀️ It prompts an optional step for inserting your Jira ID.
 - 🤖 It automatically detects Jira ID from your current branch name and display it as default value at the prompt step.
 - 📝 Jira ID is composed into the top of your commit message body.